Wuhan metropolitan area intercity railway

-Wuhan Metropolitan Area intercity railway or Wuhan Metropolitan Area intercity railway system is a network of higher-speed commuter railways in and around Wuhan, the capital of the Chinese province Hubei.
+The Wuhan Metropolitan Area intercity railway or Wuhan Metropolitan Area intercity railway system is a network of higher-speed commuter railways in and around Wuhan, the capital of the Chinese province Hubei.
 The first line of the system opened at the end of 2013, two more in mid-2014, one in 2016.

 System composition

 The network will include the following lines: